asyncker/zeta-trigonometry/README.md

 To describe zeta, you need to use zeta itself. <br />
 To clearly understand what I mean, you need to replace all formulas that use exp with zeta.

-Visual similarity of exp and zeta with certain dynamics:<br />
+Visual similarity of exp and zeta with the same dynamics, comparing all functions, only exp and zeta behaved almost identically:<br />
 https://asyncker.github.io/zeta-trigonometry/img/exp_pow.png <br />
 https://asyncker.github.io/zeta-trigonometry/img/zeta_pow.png <br />